DIY Serving Stand for Under $12

 3 plates of choice $1 each at Dollar Tree

-2 candle sticks $1 each
+2 candlesticks $1 each

 E6000 Glue $6

-I did not want to mark the center on the actual plates, so I make a paper template for the bottom plate.
+I did not want to mark the center on the actual plates, so I made a paper template for the bottom plate.
 I was able to eyeball the other two due to the design on the plates.

-Tips for Using E6000 Glue |
+Tips for Using E6000 Glue

-use & dry in a well-ventilated area |
+-Use & dry in a well-ventilated area

-wear a face mask |
+-Wear a face mask

-let it cure for 24-72 hours |
+-Let it cure for 24-72 hours

 E6000 Glue is also used for this Elevated Chip & Dip Bowl.

 I just *LOVE* my stand!
 It looked so festive with our yummy Christmas snacks at our party on Saturday.
-It is washed and sitting on our dining room table now and I just smile each time I see it!
+It is washed and sitting on our dining room table now, and I smile each time I see it!

-While I used mine for our Christmas party, it is great for any party gathering.
+While I used mine for our Christmas party, it is excellent for any party gathering.
 Each stand will be different depending on the dishes you use.
 What special event or holiday will you use yours for?

 DIY 3 Tier Serving Tray